Jess Roden

 Jess Roden (born 28 December 1947) is an English rock singer, songwriter and guitarist.

 Biography

-Roden's first band was The Raiders followed by The Shakedown Sound which also included the guitarist Kevyn Gammond.
-He remained with the Alan Bown through the late 1960s, but left after recording the album The Alan Bown!
+Roden's first band was The Raiders, followed by The Shakedown Sound which also included the guitarist Kevyn Gammond (later of Band of Joy).
+He was a member of The Alan Bown Set during the late 1960s, but left after recording the album The Alan Bown!
 His vocals were re-recorded by his replacement Robert Palmer for the UK release of the album, although Roden's original vocals remained on the US release.

-During the winter of 2009, deep archive research began into a full-scale anthology – designed to encompass Roden's entire musical career.
-During this process, well over 800 pieces of music were logged (and in the vast majority of instances, digitised for the first time) from which a career-defining anthology has been compiled.
-The set, Hidden Masters: The Jess Roden Anthology – which includes over 50% of previously unheard material – was issued as a limited edition, first pressing of 950 copies, 6-CD set by Hidden Masters in 2013.
+In 2009, Roden began collating, stabilising and digitising the analogue tapes of studio recordings made during his musical career.
+The resulting songs were released as a 6-CD set, Hidden Masters: The Jess Roden Anthology, in 2013.